Teenagers (song): Critical reception

 "Teenagers" received positive reviews from music critics, who praised its sound and wit.
 Stephen Thomas Erlewine of AllMusic called it the best and simplest song by the band.
 Fricke highlighted the energy of the song's chorus, and wrote how it would have been the best song to close the album with.
 In a review of the single for the BBC, Fraser McAlpine gave it a five-star review, noting its upbeat sound juxtaposed against its themes of teen angst.
 Wren Graves of Consequence praised "Teenagers" for its "mocking humor" in a retrospective review of the album, while Entertainment Weeklys Clark Collis lauded its theatricality.
 Rou Reynolds of the band Enter Shikari called the song his favorite by the band due to its catchiness and lyrical content.
 However, Sean Howe of The Village Voice criticized the line "If you're troubled and hurt / What you got under your shirt / Will make them pay for the things that they did" for being "too Trenchcoat Mafia for comfort".

 The track has performed generally well in rankings of songs on The Black Parade, with both Robert Christgau and Theon Weber of Stylus identifying "Teenagers" as a standout on the album.
 American Songwriters Lauren Boisvert called the song the third-best song on The Black Parade, noting how it resonated with her both as an adult and as a teenager.
 Ariana Bacle of Entertainment Weekly placed "Teenagers" fourth, writing of its "confident, captivating swagger".
 Tom Shepherd of Kerrang! ranked the song at seventh, recognizing it as a "black sheep" on the album yet praising its themes and chorus.
 However, Alternative Presss Mackenzie Templeton called "Teenagers" the album's third-worst song, writing that it "didn't age as gracefully" as the other tracks on the album.

 "Teenagers" has also been featured in rankings of My Chemical Romance's discography as a whole.
 The staff of Billboard included the track in their list of the band's 15 best songs, highlighting how many fans — being teenagers during the band's peak of popularity — began to fear teenagers themselves, thus causing the song to "slap even harder".
 Similarly, Louders Marianne Eloise placed "Teenagers" in her list of the 20 greatest songs by the band due to its relatability.
 Margaret Farrell of Stereogum ranked it as My Chemical Romance's fourth-best song, calling it a "disturbingly fun anthem for exploited youth", while the staff of Spin included "Teenagers" in their list of their 10 best songs, noting how it served as a good break within the otherwise-dramatic album.
 Roche specifically lauded the track as being one of My Chemical Romance's 6 greatest guitar moments, highlighting the simplicity of its guitar riff and solo, and praised the track's "infectiously interactive" nature.
-A Rolling Stone list of the best songs of 2007 placed "Teenagers" at #25, calling it the band's "catchiest and most fun song".
+A Rolling Stone list of the best songs of 2007 placed "Teenagers" at number 25, calling it the band's "catchiest and most fun song".